West Hoathly - 7 miles

-This circular walk has three great places to see trains steam past (see photos).
+This circular walk has three good places to see trains steam past.
 Part of the route follows the High Weald Landscape Trail and there are are plenty of views and historic buildings along the way.
 Remember to take your camera.

 |OS Grid Ref||TQ 366 326|